-- http://helpdesk.ufl.edu
+- http://helpdesk.ufl.edu (Links to an external site.)

 - (352) 392-HELP (4357)

 - Walk-in: HUB 132

 Any requests for make-ups due to technical issues should be accompanied by the ticket number received from the Help Desk when the problem was reported to them.
 The ticket number will document the time and date of the problem.
 You should e-mail your instructor within 24 hours of the technical difficulty if you wish to request a make-up.